 Red Flag #1: Making Ranking Guarantees

 While SEO is your best bet for getting your company found online, no SEO agency should ever make ranking or placement guarantees.
 This is mostly because the industry is highly volatile and keeps changing every few weeks/months as search algorithms constantly evolve.
 Rankings are not permanent.
 At Knowmad, placements for our high-priority targets fluctuate throughout the month.
-While we check and report on rankings, we know that traffic, engagement, and conversions deliver ROI.
+While we check and report on rankings, traffic, engagement, and conversions are our main focus because these elements are the ones that deliver ROI.